Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 - Excess skin on the upper eyelids: that "curtain" of skin that weighs down the eyes, sometimes even obstructing vision;

-- Fat bags: both on the upper eyelids (medial fat) and on the lower ones (the famous "bags under the eyes");
+- Under-eye bags: both on the upper eyelids (medial fat) and on the lower ones (the familiar puffiness beneath the eyes);

-- Deep dark circles: the dark groove between the fat bags and the cheek, which gives a permanently tired appearance;
+- Deep dark circles: the dark groove between the bags and the cheek, which gives a constantly tired appearance;

 - Sunken eyes: loss of volume in the upper eyelids, creating a skeletal appearance;